Compartment Syndrome of the Foot

 There are nine compartments to the foot.
 Each contains a group of muscles.
 When compartment syndrome of the foot does occur, it is common for many, or all, of these compartments to be involved.

 On examination, the foot is usually markedly swollen and the muscles are tense (Figure 1).
 An associated traumatic injury to the foot is usually present.
 In severe cases, there may also be a decrease in sensation to the toes.
 Movement of the toes will create significant pain in the foot for conscious patients.

 X-rays will demonstrate the associated underlying foot injury, but will not be able to specifically diagnose the compartment syndrome.

-It is best to suspect a diagnosis of acute compartment syndrome of the foot in any patient with a high-energy trauma.
+It is best to suspect a diagnosis of acute compartment syndrome of the foot in any patient with high-energy trauma.
 Typical signs and symptoms may be absent, especially if there are distracting injuries or the patient has an altered level of consciousness.
-Once suspected the initial treatment should include removing all restrictive dressings.
+Once suspected, the initial treatment should include removing all restrictive dressings.